davidikin45/ReactApp/Redux.md

 // Learn more about service workers: http://bit.ly/CRA-PWA serviceWorker.unregister();
 ```
-4. Connect the component to redux by using the connect import
+4. Connect the container component to redux by using the connect import
 ```
 import React, { Component } from 'react';
 import { connect } from 'react-redux';